Obi-Wan Kenobi: Prequel trilogy

 Revenge of the Sith (2005) is set three years later.
 Obi-Wan is now a Jedi Master, a member of the Jedi Council, and a general.
 Obi-Wan and Anakin embark on a rescue mission to save the kidnapped Chancellor Palpatine from the cyborg Separatist commander General Grievous.
 Dooku duels the Jedi once again, knocking Obi-Wan unconscious.
 Anakin then defeats Dooku and executes him on Palpatine's orders.
 After locating Grievous on the planet Utapau, Obi-Wan kills him.
 The Sith Lord Darth Sidious— who is revealed to be Palpatine—issues Order 66, which compels the clone troopers to betray and kill the Jedi.
 Obi-Wan and Yoda find that all the Jedi in the Jedi Temple have been slaughtered, including the children.
 After Obi-Wan warns all surviving Jedi to go into exile, he discovers it was Anakin, now Sidious' apprentice Darth Vader, who led the massacre.

 Obi-Wan visits Padmé to ascertain Anakin's whereabouts, and realizes that Anakin is her husband and the father of her unborn child.
 When Padmé travels to the volcanic planet Mustafar to confront her husband herself, Obi-Wan stows away aboard her ship.
 Once on Mustafar, Obi-Wan confronts Vader, who accuses him and Padmé of conspiring against him.
-After Vader uses the Force to strangle Padmé into unconsciousness, Obi-Wan engages him in a ferocious lightsaber duel, which ends with severing several of his limbs.
+After Vader uses the Force to strangle Padmé into unconsciousness, Obi-Wan engages him in a ferocious lightsaber duel, which ends with cutting off several of his limbs.
 Obi-Wan leaves Vader burning to death, unaware that he will be rescued by Sidious moments later and eventually turned into a cyborg.
 Obi-Wan takes Padmé to the asteroid Polis Massa, where she dies after giving birth to the twins Luke and Leia.
 He assists in hiding the children from the newly created Empire: Leia is adopted by Senator Bail Organa of Alderaan, while Obi-Wan delivers Luke to Anakin's stepbrother Owen Lars and his wife Beru on Tatooine.
 Obi-Wan then goes into exile on Tatooine, where he can watch over Luke.